davidollerton/davidollerton.github.io/_posts/1997-08-30-accepting-the-bibles-authority.md

 ---
-title: Accepting the Bibles authority
+title: '5 of 5: Accepting the Bibles authority'
 series: The Importance of the Bible
 scripture: Luke 24:13-49
 church: esher